 The canneries are closed now, until next month, so times are bitterly hard.
 Last season wasn’t a good one, either. mentioned that some Italian tenants in a house of hers have been unable to pay their rent for 16 months, and they have so little food that she takes them the beans, etc., left over from the restaurant.
 “How can I let those people go hungry, when here there are beans,” said she.

-Robinson often remarked in her field notes that her migrant subjects had to be visited several times because they were initially in mourning.
+Robertson often remarked in her field notes that her migrant subjects had to be visited several times because they were initially in mourning.
 What they were mourning was unclear, but even field notes about the absence of such details were relevant because they hinted at the inexpressible events that had often forced people to leave their home countries.
-The repetitiveness of Robinson’s notes in this regard seemed to emphasize the collective destinies that connected different groups of migrants.
+The repetitiveness of Robertson’s notes in this regard seemed to emphasize the collective destinies that connected different groups of migrants.